Co-Curricular Record (CCR)

 CCR

 Your hard work outside of the classroom deserves to be recognized.
-U of T now has a Co-Curricular Record, which will give you an opportunity to seek out involvement opportunities, and have them recorded on an official U of T document.
+U of T's Co-Curricular Record gives you an opportunity to seek out activities and have them recorded on an official U of T document.
 You’ll also be able to identify the skills and abilities you’ve developed as a result of your involvement.
 Which is great when you’re meeting with possible employers – you’ll be able to tell them why you are so awesome.

-For more information, visit ccr.utoronto.ca or email questions to ccr@utoronto.ca.
+For more information, visit the CCR website or email questions to ccr@utoronto.ca.

 Benefits/features: